 Silver King (known to many as the villain Ramses in the 2009 film Nacho Libre), while wrestling at an event at The Roundhouse in London on May 11, 2019, bounced off the ropes and delivered a jumping clothesline to Juventud Guerrera.
 After a near pinfall, Juventud kicked out.
 Silver King was now laying on his stomach with one arm dangling over Juventud but unable to get up fully even though wrestling logic dictates that Juventud was the one who supposedly should have been hurt after the maneuver.

 Moments after, Juventud talked to Silver King as the referee urged both competitors to get up.
 That’s when things took a turn for the worse.
 At this point, Silver King was having a hard time breathing.
 Juventud, noting something was not right, got up and started inciting the crowd in a bid to give Silver King a chance to catch his breath and maybe get the crowd going.
 Did he tell Juventud that he just needed a little time and that he’d be okay?
-Or that he wasn’t feeling well and that they needed to "take it home?"
+Or that he wasn’t feeling well and that they needed to "go home?"
 Only they and perhaps the referee know what words were exchanged in that brief moment.

 Finally, Juventud Guerrera was just barely able to turn Silver King over for the pin.
 The referee counted, but with about a five-second hesitation before reaching three.
+Not the finish they’d plan.

 "It seemed to be part of the show at first," a member of the live audience shared with Camden New Journal, "but then he didn’t get up – and then the medical team was on the stage.
 Everybody was cleared out, and lots of police and ambulances were there."

 Fans chanted "Silver, Silver", not aware that this was not a wrestler selling his injuries a little too well, and who perhaps playing to the crowd and trying to get his triumphant opponent "over" as they say.
-It was tragically the story of another Mexican luchador who had performed for the last time, doing what he loved.
+It was tragically the story of another Mexican luchador who performed for the last time, doing what he loved.

-It was later reported that the performer, César Cuauhtémoc González Barrón, better known as Silver King, could not be revived after suffering a cardiac arrest in the ring.
-He had passed away, leaving the crowd at "The Roundhouse" in Camden, London, stunned.
+It was later reported that César Cuauhtémoc González Barrón, better known as Silver King, could not be revived after suffering a cardiac arrest in the ring.
+He passed away, leaving the crowd at "The Roundhouse" in Camden, London, stunned.
 The event was called "The Greatest Show of Lucha Libre" and was a part of "Lucha Libre World Fest."

 It took over five minutes for medics to arrive at the ring to perform CPR and use a defibrillator.